QubesOS/qubes-doc/configuration/multiboot.md

 Make sure you have install discs to hand for the existing operating system.

-Qubes 3.0 does not support UEFI boot.
-If you are already using it the first step is to change boot mode.

-Most PCs using UEFI firmware and bootloader can be configured to disable UEFI entirely and instead revert to legacy MBR boot mode.

-Two separate steps are often required to achieve this:

-*    Enabling legacy boot mode
-*    Disabling Secure Boot

 Qubes by default does not include other systems in the generated grub menu, because handling of other systems has been disabled.
 This means that you will have to manually add grub entries for any other OS.